haskell/cabal/Cabal/doc/installing-packages.rst

     quote options containing spaces because a single option is assumed, so options will not be split on spaces.

+.. option:: --test-wrapper=path

+   The wrapper script/application used to obtain exection arguments, set the environment with them and then be responsible for running the tests withing that environment.

 .. _setup-sdist:

 setup sdist